adomokos/climb_that_mountain/blog/2018/10/haskell_by_day.md

 I asked him, how he knows so much about FP.
 His answer was plain and simple: "I've been learning Haskell."
 Oh.
 I have always thought Haskell is this far-out, esoteric, academic language that no one uses.
 I realized he knew more Clojure just by learning Haskell.
 Then he showed me Elm and I was blown away.
 (Elm has its roots in Haskell, it's a similar ML language.)

-A couple of months later I watched Chad Fowler's [talk](https://www.youtube.com/watch?v=sAsRtZEGMMQ&t=6s) about his adventures at WunderList in which he talked about a routing application that they wrote in &lt;50 lines of Haskell.
+A couple of months later I watched Chad Fowler's [talk](https://www.youtube.com/watch?v=sAsRtZEGMMQ&t=6s) about his adventures at WunderList in which he talked about a routing application that they wrote in less than fifty (50) lines of Haskell.
 It never went done and was blazing fast.
 His message (the one that I picked up anyway) was "Haskell, Haskell, learn Haskell".

 I started digging into the language by following the examples from the book [Learn You a Haskell for Great Good](http://learnyouahaskell.com/).
 It was an easy read, I was cruising through the examples in GHCi (REPL).
 Then I stopped looking at the language for about 2-3 months as something came up.
 I went back to it and was shocked to realize that I did not remember anything.
 Zero.
 What the heck is this weird syntax `(x:xs)`?